falkojudt/MPAS_tempest-extremes/README.md

     qsub preprocess_diag_files.sh

-Don't forget to change the project account key and update the paths in the script.
+Don't forget to change the project account key and some parameters such as the simulations start date and the time interval between output files (the last two are needed to loop through output files).

 The following steps are included in `preprocess_diag_files.sh`: